-As of September 30, 2023, March 31, 2024, MAALP had \$4.1 billion of publicly issued unsecured senior notes outstanding.
-The unsecured senior notes had maturities at issuance ranging from 5 to 30 years, with a weighted average maturity in 2029, 2030.
+As of June 30, 2024, MAALP had \$4.1 billion of publicly issued unsecured senior notes outstanding.
+The unsecured senior notes had maturities at issuance ranging from 5 to 30 years, with a weighted average maturity in 2031.

-In October 2023, January 2024, MAALP retired publicly issued \$350.0 million in aggregate principal amount of publicly issued unsecured senior notes due March 2034 with a coupon rate of 5.000% per annum and at maturity using available cash an issue price of 99.019%.
-Interest is payable semi-annually in arrears on hand March 15 and September 15 of each year, commencing September 15, 2024.
-The proceeds from the sale of the notes were used to repay borrowings under the commercial paper program.
+In January 2024, MAALP publicly issued \$350.0 million in aggregate principal amount of unsecured senior notes due March 2034 with a coupon rate of 5.000% per annum and at an issue price of 99.019%.
+Interest is payable semi-annually in arrears on March 15 and September 15 of each year, commencing September 15, 2024.
+The proceeds from the sale of the notes were used to repay borrowings on the commercial paper program.
 The notes have an effective interest rate of 5.123%.